genicsblog/genicsblog.com/_posts/gouravkhunger/2022-03-17-8-ways-to-keep-your-heroku-app-awake.md

 - Monitoring critical transactions across your website.
 - Ensure the backend server apps are never the bottleneck for server issues.
 - Dashboard to track everything.
-- Analyse front-end and back-end applications to identify the root cause of performance issues.
+- Analyze front-end and back-end applications to identify the root cause of performance issues.

 and a lot more.

-You can set up it's free version to monitor your application.
+You can set up a free version to monitor your application.
 In the process of monitoring your application, it will ping your application which will keep it alive!

 ## 7. Uptime Robot